alkisqwe/Betwix/README.md

 * Button navigation for android tv
 * Shortcuts to be used with button mapper for android tv

-examples

-how to use
+# Examples

+# How To Use
-replace tmdbid with your own tmdb authentication id in res/values/strings
+Replace "tmdbid" with your own tmdb authentication id in res/values/strings

-todo
+# To-Do
-create proper ui for phones
+Create proper ui for phones
-create adaptive ui for android tv(currently 52') add plugin support add multilanguage fix small bugs
+Create adaptive ui for android tv(currently 52')
+Add plugin support
+Add multilanguage
+Fix small bugs